A joint initiative of The Economic Progress Institute and Rhode Island KIDS COUNT

 Help Make Sure that Thousands of Medicaid Recipients Don’t Lose Health Insurance Coverage

-In addition, another 1,800 Medicaid recipients received a notice around May 15 informing them that they were determined ineligible for Medicaid and benefits would stop at the end of May.
-Many of these individuals are eligible to purchase a low-cost health plan through HealthSource RI.
+Households that fail to submit updated information showing that they are still eligible for Medicaid are sent another notice informing them that they are ineligible for Medicaid and benefits will stop at the end of the month.
+So far around 4,700 individuals have been notified they are ineligible for Medicaid.
+Most of these individuals are eligible to purchase a low-cost health plan through HealthSource RI.

 Health Insurance for People Who Are Uninsured